Huage001/LinFusion/README.md

   3. Image are upscaled to 2x, 4x, 8x, ... resolutions instead of 1x, 2x, 3x, ...

   **Please refer to `examples/inference/ultra_text2image_sdxl.ipynb` for an example of high-resolution text-to-image generation** (first generate 1024 resolution, then generate 2048, 4096, 8192, etc) **and `examples/inference/superres_sdxl.ipynb` for an example of image super resolution** (directly upscale to the target resolution, generally 2x is recommended and using it multiple times if you want higher scales).

+* Above codes for 16K image generation require a GPU with 80G video memory. **If you encounter OOM issues, you may consider `examples/inference/superres_sdxl_low_w_mem.ipynb`, which requires only 24G video memory.** We achieve this by 1) chunked forward of classifier-free guidance inference, 2) chunked forward of feed-forward network in Transformer blocks, 3) in-placed activation functions in ResNets, and 4) caching UNet residuals on CPU.

 * We are working on integrating LinFusion with more advanced approaches that are dedicated on high-resolution extension!